The Shetland Sheepdog Breed Standard

-The Shetland Sheepdog Breed Standard is a set of guidelines that describes the ideal characteristics, temperament and physical appearance of the Sheltie breed.
+Here is the Shetland Sheepdog Breed Standard which defines the ideal characteristics, temperament and appearance of the Sheltie breed.

 There are very slight variations in the Sheltie Standards of the American Kennel Club and the English Shetland Sheepdog Club, and most Shelties would have some issues competing in the other's show ring.
 But ultimately all breeding lines are from the same original stock of the early 20th century.